ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 * SSD (Single Shot MultiBox Detector)

 # First solution: HOG + SVM
 The steps of this project are the following:

-* Get the training data: we need images representing a car (positive samples) and images that does (negative samples).
+* Get the training data: we need images representing a car (positive samples) and images that do not (negative samples).
 * Feature extraction (for each sample of the training set):
   * Perform a [Histogram of Oriented Gradients (HOG)](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) feature extraction.
   * Extract binned color features, as well as histograms of color.